Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

     >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

-### Install the extension for Chrome on your Windows devices
+### Task 1.4: Install the extension for Chrome on your Windows devices

 1. Open Microsoft Edge and go to  Microsoft Purview Extension(https://chromewebstore.google.com/detail/microsoft-purview-extensi/echcggldkblhodogklpincgchnpgcdco)